gabidiac11/programare-avansata/PA_10/README.md

 Each thread has associated a User instance, meaning the client connected to that thread is logged in with that specific user.

 The server and client comunicates usign JSON strings.
-The server thread always includes a status code, with the same values and meaning as HTTP requests.
+The server thread always includes a status code, with the same values and meaning as normal HTTP request model.
 The client parses the response and always checks for a 200 OK response before going forward with an action.

 The server is design to always accompany a bad response with a message of what's wrong (Ex. username already used, a parse error has occured, etc).
 The flow for almost all requests implies:

   1. an update done to instances from ThreadProvider's list of users (Ex. an user gets a new friend)

-    2. a response containing the updated user instance in the form of a JSON string.
+  3. a response containing the updated user instance in the form of a JSON string.
 This string is used by the client to update it's own User instance, then go ahead with the action disired (for example: display messages)

 ##### CLIENT
 The client, after establishing the connection, reads in a while loop a command from keyboad.
 This proccess relies havily on Command class, which is task with parsing the text.